NuclearInstruments/SCISDK/docs/digitizer.md

 # Wave Digitizer driver

 The Wave Digitizer componet has the function to acquire multiple channels capturing waveform from each one.
 It is similar to the oscilloscope, but, while the oscilloscope purpose is to monitor the internal process of the firmware, and indeed is not very fast in transfering data, digitizer function is optimized to maximize the speed and the memory usage of the device.
 In the Wave Digitizer exist a shared memory for all channels for which the Wave Digitizer has been created.
-At compile time, SciCompiler defines the total size of this memory and the maximum number of channels.
+At compile time, Sci-Compiler defines the total size of this memory and the maximum number of channels.
 At runtime the user can configure if to enable one, two, four channels.
 The memory will be partitioned in function of the enable channels.

 It is designed as following: a packet creator block serializes the enabled channels in a common FIFO and transfer data to the PC.